Canada Lee: Acting

 According to a June 22, 1943, Hollywood Reporter news item, Lee was the first actor cast for the film.
 The script was criticized for making Joe "too stereotypical".
 Lee testified that he attempted to round out the character by revising dialogue, primarily eliminating repeated "yessir"s and "nossir"s that sounded subservient, and cutting some actions.
-An NAACP critique of the film condemned the role of Joe and praised Lee’s performance.
+An NAACP critique of the film condemned the role of Joe and praised Lee's performance.
 The Baltimore Afro-American's review, while commenting on the character's shortcomings, praised Lee's portrayal.
 Historian Rebecca Sklaroff, while writing in 2009 that Joe's role was more "tokenistic" than black roles in the wartime films Sahara and Bataan, wrote that Joe was depicted as compassionate, dependable and heroic.
 He is the only one who resists the impulse of mob fury that leads the other characters to kill the German.
 He is the only character who steps forward to disarm the wounded German sailor rescued at the end of the film.

 Lee's successful radio career continued with New World A-Comin', which made its debut in March 1944.
 He narrated the first two seasons of the groundbreaking WMCA radio series that presented Negro history and culture to mainstream American audiences.

 He became the first African American to play Caliban, in Margaret Webster's 1945 Broadway production of The Tempest.
 Lee had admired Shakespeare since his turn in Macbeth; indeed, at the time of his death he was preparing to play Othello on film.

-In 1946, Lee played a principal role in On Whitman Avenue, a drama about racial prejudice directed by Margo Jones.
+In 1946, Lee played a principal role in On Whitman Avenue, a drama by Maxine Wood about racial prejudice directed by Margo Jones.
 Lee produced the play, making him the first African-American producer on Broadway.
 The play spoke directly to the need for interracial housing following World War II and won the praise of former First Lady Eleanor Roosevelt, who wrote weekly columns encouraging readers to see it.

 In the autumn of 1946, Lee made American theatre history when he portrayed the villain Daniel de Bosola in John Webster's The Duchess of Malfi.
 Presented in Boston and on Broadway, the production marked the first time a black actor had played a white role on the stage.
 Lee wore a special white paste that had been used medically, to cover burns and marks, but had never before been used in the theatre.
 He had a supporting role in Robert Rossen's Body and Soul (1947), another boxing picture.

 In 1948, Lee played his last stage role, that of a devoted slave in Set My People Free, Dorothy Heyward's drama based on the aborted 1822 slave revolt led by Denmark Vesey.